Anders Behring Breivik: Early life and reports of abuse

-The final conclusion of the observation was that "The family is in dire need of help.
+The final conclusion of the observation was that the "family is in dire need of help.
 Anders should be removed from the family and given a better standard of care; the mother is provoked by him and remains in an ambivalent position which prevents him from developing on his own terms.
 Anders has become an anxious, passive child that averts making contact.
 He displays a manic defense mechanism of restless activity and a feigned, deflecting smile.
 Considering the profoundly pathological relationship between Anders and his mother it is crucial to make an early effort to ward off a severely skewed development in the boy."

-However, Child Welfare Services did not follow this recommendation.
-Instead, he was placed in respite care only during the weekends.
-SSBU hoped that eventually he would be placed into foster care.
+However, Child Welfare Services did not follow this recommendation, and instead he was placed in respite care only during the weekends.

-However when Breivik's father, Jens Breivik, learned of the situation he filed for custody.
+When Breivik's father learned of the situation, he filed for custody.
 Although Breivik's mother had agreed to have him put in respite care, after Jens had filed for custody she demanded that Breivik be put back into full custody with her.
-Both the mother and father involved lawyers.
-Eventually, the case was dropped because the Welfare Services thought that they would not be able to provide enough evidence in court to warrant the placement of Breivik in foster care.
-One of the main reasons for this was the testimony of staff from the Vigelandsparken nursery, which Breivik had been attending since 1981.
-They described him as a happy child and claimed that nothing was wrong or had been wrong with him all along.
-During all of this the SSBU maintained their stances and said "urgent action is crucially needed to prevent a severely skewed development in the boy".
+Both the mother and father involved lawyers and eventually, the case was dropped because the Welfare Services thought that they would not be able to provide enough evidence in court to warrant the placement of Breivik in foster care.
+One of the main reasons for this was the testimony of staff from the Vigelandsparken Nursery, which Breivik had been attending since 1981, who both described him as a happy child and claimed that nothing was or had been wrong with him all along.

+The SSBU, however, maintained their stance regarding Breivik, going so far as to state that "urgent action is crucially needed to prevent a severely skewed development in the boy".
 The SSBU wrote Child Welfare Services a letter claiming that an order should be placed to have Breivik removed by force.
 In 1984, a hearing in front of Barnevernsnemnda (the municipal child welfare committee) took place on whether Breivik's mother should lose custody of him.
-The Child Welfare Service lost the case; the agency was represented by a social worker with no experience of representing a case in front of the committee.
-It was ruled that the family should be supervised.
-However, after only three visits the supervision was discontinued.
+The Child Welfare Service lost the case; the agency was represented by a social worker with no prior experience representing a case in front of the committee.
+It was ruled only that the family should be supervised; however, after only three visits, even this supervision was discontinued.
 Breivik was never again put into respite care or foster care.